IUS-CS/c346-fa23-project-team-rocket/doc/designpatterns.md

 ## Patterns Currently in Use

 There are no OOP design patterns being used in our program currently.
+Although we are using the Chain of Responsibility pattern in one of the features currently being developed.

 ## Possibly Helpful Patterns